 Journalists always need to have the latest information, and in a format that is as precise as possible.
 That is why quoting is more efficient when you have a voice recorder than just writing it on paper.

-Additionally, if you can get a model that is extremely good without breaking the bank, then it’s all for the better.
+Additionally, if you can get a model that is excellent without breaking the bank, then it’s all for the better.